vadym-seleznov-off/vvcommit/docs/commands.md

 ```bash
 vvcommit init <repo-name>
 ```
-and it will automatically choose a auth-method and paste ur github-login in Of course you can also push stuff into existing repo:
+Of course you can also push stuff into existing repo:
 ```bash
 vvcommit push-ex <github-login> <repo-name>
 ```